We may earn money or products from the link and companies mentioned in this post. Please see our Disclaimer Page for further details.

 SURGERY SUPPLY LIST

-Below is the full list with links conveniently included if you want to purchase some items.
+Below is the full list of links conveniently included if you want to purchase some items.
 Please note that the links provided are affiliate links and I do earn a small commission on items purchased, but they are of no extra cost to you.

 Old towel or bed pads (something absorbent to lie on so you don’t bleed or leak other liquids onto your clean sheets)